Was Fort Wayne’s Swinney Park Really a Native American Site for Ritualistic Torture and Cannibalism?

 https://treaties.okstate.edu/…/treaty-with-the-wyandot…

-Still, based on this, I don’t see any reason to credit the claim that what is now Swinney Park, specifically, was a designated torture ground or a site for cannibalistic rituals.
+Still, based on all this, I don’t see any reason to credit the claim that what is now Swinney Park, specifically, was a designated torture ground or a site for cannibalistic rituals.
 However, if someone is aware of additional sources, I’d be interested in hearing about them!
 It’s a good (if that’s the right word for it) story, which would be consistent with Cass making it up to keep his audiences enraptured and then people repeating it until it took root as local lore.
 But for now it looks like this story about the park is a myth.

 *